AnggaR96s/Reforestation/README.md

-## What do you call a dad that has fallen through the ice?
-A Popsicle.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.